RakeshKumarSatvik/FatTreeTopology/ReadMe.txt

+In the evaluation.py line number 16, i had to change it to MN_PATH='~mininet/mininet' to make it run in my PC.
+Not sure if that is needed in other systems as well.

 1. Did you use code from anywhere for your project?
 If not, say so.
 If so, say what functions and where they are from.
 (Also identify this with a comment in the source code.)
 I have used several online sources for parts of my code, mainly the ones discussed in Piazza.